outofcoffee/imposter/README.md

      --tlsEnabled (-t)      : Whether TLS (HTTPS) is enabled (requires keystore to be configured) (default: false) --version (-v)         : Print version and exit

+# Plugins

-# Plugin examples
+Plugin information and examples are given below.

-The following examples apply to both using Java and Docker to start the mock server.

-## Java
+_Note:_ The following examples apply regardless of whether you are running Imposter as a standalone Java application, or as a Docker container.
+They use the placeholder `<imposter>`, which you should replace as follows:

+### Running as a standalone Java application

-If using Java, replace `<imposter>` with:
+If you want to run Imposter as a standalone Java application, replace `<imposter>` with:

     java -jar distro/build/libs/imposter.jar --plugin <plugin class> [args]